user95f85f/debian-fresh2/README.txt

   #set NAutoVTs=8
   sudo systemctl restart logind #or find out how to do a daemon-reload `man systemctl`

-LINUX LOG FILES LOOKING AT BULLSHIT
+GNU/LINUX LOG FILES LOOKING AT BULLSHIT

   #look at the log file of when your computer first boots:
   #all of those kernel messages like: